Ashleshk/IBM-Data-Science-Specialization-Coursera/Course-6 Data Analysis with python/README.md

 # IBM-Data-Science-Specialization

-# Databases and SQL for Data Science
+# Data Analysis with Python
 ## About this Course
 Much of the world's data resides in databases.
 SQL (or Structured Query Language) is a powerful language which is used for communicating with and extracting data from databases.
 A working knowledge of databases and SQL is a must if you want to become a data scientist.